shamilslk/ESPController/README.md

 - Make sure phone is connected to `MY_DEVICE` hotspot, not your home router
 - Check IP in app settings matches your ESP IP
 - Restart the ESP and reconnect

+**Compilation error: "undefined reference" or "multiple definition"**
+- Make sure you are not defining more than one board macro
+- If you defined a board manually, verify it matches the board selected in Arduino IDE → Tools → Board

+**NeoPixel / RGB LED not lighting up (ESP32-S3)**
+- Adafruit NeoPixel library must be installed — install it via Arduino Library Manager
+- GPIO 48 is the default; override with `#define RGB_STATUS_LED_PIN <pin>` before the `#include` if your board differs

 **Short WiFi range**
 - AI Thinker ESP32-CAM has a U.FL/IPEX connector for an external antenna